Skip to main content

 EnterpriseSoft limit — contact our team for your specific needs

 Connection limits are per API key.
-Each connection can handle multiple subscriptions (we recommend ~25 per connection), so the connection limit is rarely a bottleneck.
+Each connection can handle multiple subscriptions, so the connection limit is rarely a bottleneck.

 • Throughput — subscribing to onTokenEventsCreated for SOL generates far more messages than a low-volume token